godot-escoria/escoria-demo-game/docs/background.md

 This enables you to use `Area2D` nodes for your items, which lets you draw one or more `CollisionPolygon2D` child nodes to capture input, using only editor tools for the drawing.
 You can also add `Sprite` nodes as children of the `Area2D` item node if your items are not part of the background image.

+*Important note:* Having children on the background is possible, but discouraged.
+Usually there is a way of having them parallel to the background in the node tree, and not much testing has been put into children of the background.
+Please open an issue on GitHub if you find an insurmountable problem!

 ### Parallax

 To create an illusion of perspective in a 2D game, a technique called parallax scrolling effect can be used.
 This effect is achieved by adding one or more additional background layers, which are moved at a different speed than the foreground when the camera pans.